Building in a Self-Contained Environment

 As a user you don’t need to work with the boxes because this is all done by the plugin and provided as a service by the KIWI NG team.
 The boxbuild command knows where to fetch the box and also cares for an update of the box when it has changed.

 Building an image with the boxbuild command is similar to building with the build command.
 The plugin validates the given command call with the capabilities of the build command.
 Thus one part of the boxbuild command is exactly the same as with the build command.
-The separation between boxbuild and build options is done using the -- separator like shown in the following example:
+The separation between boxbuild and build options is done using the -- separator.
+The following example shows how to build one of KIWI NG’s integration test image:

 --set-repo obs://openSUSE:Leap:15.5/standard \